atran0802/wbdv-assignments/README.md

 - The website layout is based on the same framework as other sites, making it familiar to users.
 It also incorporates universal icons (i.e. Magnifying glass icon for Search bar) to convey to users what the function of the button is.

 ### Failures
-- Although the website shares the same framework and design as most websites, it makes it less unique or memorable for the user.
+- Although the website layout shares the same framework and design as most websites, it makes it less unique or memorable for the user.

 ## Summary
 Overall, [Telus.com](https://www.telus.com/en/) is a great website that is easy to navigate and visually appealing.